cclunie/pandasconway/README.md

-# pandasconway
+# pygameconway
-Conways game of life visualized using pandas.
+Conways game of life visualized using pygame.